National Institutes of Health

 - The primary NIH organization for research on Lead Poisoning is the National Institute of Environmental Health Sciences

-Breathing air, drinking water, eating food or swallowing or touching dirt that contains lead can cause many health problems.
-In adults, lead can increase blood pressure and cause infertility, nerve disorders and muscle and joint pain.
+Breathing air, drinking water, eating food, or swallowing or touching dirt that contains lead can cause many health problems.
+Lead can affect almost every organ and system in your body.
+In adults, lead can increase blood pressure and cause infertility, nerve disorders, and muscle and joint pain.
 It can also make you irritable and affect your ability to concentrate and remember.

 Lead is especially dangerous for children.
-A child who swallows large amounts of lead may develop anemia, severe stomachache, muscle weakness and brain damage.
-Even low levels of lead are linked to lower IQ scores.
+A child who swallows large amounts of lead may develop anemia, severe stomachache, muscle weakness, and brain damage.
+Even at low levels, lead can affect a child's mental and physical growth.

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)